lamarquenet/stats-server/README.md

 - Node.js 14+
 - npm or yarn
-- For GPU monitoring: NVIDIA GPU with nvidia-smi installed
+- For GPU monitoring: NVIDIA GPU with nvidia-smi installed (optional)

 ### Setup